Social Media Marketing Custom Audience Targeting: Be Where They're At

 Then, once everything is hooked up, tracking and analytics is the engine that will keep your ads performing.

-In traditional advertising, an agency would do some research, propose a strategy to the client, negotiate with publishers (newspapers, magazines, radio, television, signs, etc.) to purchase ad space, then publish the ads.
+In traditional advertising, an agency would do some research, propose a strategy to the client, negotiate with publishers (newspapers, magazines, radio, television, signs, etc.) to purchase ad space, then publish the ads and wait to see how the ads performed.
 Other than pulling sales reports, that was pretty much it until the next campaign.

 Social media advertising is much different.
 It’s not a “once and done” proposition!